openziti/ziti-sdk-csharp/OpenZiti.NET.Samples/src/PetStore/README.md

 * `ZITI_PASSWORD` - the password to use.
 Default: `admin`
 * `ZITI_BASEURL` - the url of the controller to authenticate to.
 Default: `localhost:1280`

+### Petstore Endpoint

 The setup requires a petstore application to be running.
+It is available as a docker container and also available online if you prefer to not have to host it yourself.
+By default, the sample expects you are running it adjacent to your router (available to the router at `localhost:20080`).

 ## Running the Sample With Automatic Configuration